Hi! My name is Rebecca Klempner and thanks for visiting my site.

 Throughout high school and college, I had written poetry and articles in the school newspaper along with all the aforementioned papers, but I’d never thought of myself as good enough to do it professionally.
 My student’s challenge got me writing again.
 About a year after that, I sold my first book.

-Today, I’m the author of A Dozen Daisies for Raizy, Mazal’s Luck Runs Out, and Sliding Doors and other stories, as well as many short stories and articles.
+Today, I’m the author of Glixman in a Fix, A Dozen Daisies for Raizy, Mazal’s Luck Runs Out, and Sliding Doors and other stories, as well as many short stories and articles.
 These have appeared in:

 - Mishpacha Junior

 - The Jewish Press

 - The Jewish Home – L.A.

 I enjoy writing for children, teens, and adults.
 My experience in anthropology brings unusual insight into my depictions of human behavior, and my years as a teacher help me explain concepts in a clear, logical way.
 While I generally write short fiction, essays, or features, I’m currently working on two novels.
 I love to switch off between different genres, including contemporary fiction, personal essays, science fiction, fantasy, and magic realism.

 Additionally, I do author’s visits to schools, teach writing workshops, edit, copyedit, and coach new writers.
 Oh – and I arrange Open Mics for women here in L.A.

 “Now I have a complete story I can share with people if I want.
 More than that, overall my fiction writing skills have improved – both from practice and from learning the basic rules of fiction writing.”
 E. A., 22 year-old workshop participant